JakubSochacki06/JakubSochacki06/README.md

 Hi 👋 My name is Jakub Sochacki
 ===============================

-Software Engineer
+Mobile App Developer & Software Engineer
 -----------------

-I am Jakub, a 16-year-old student that has a real passion for coding.
-My dream is to be a software engineer/mobile app developer.
-I am a fast learner, committed to lifelong learning.
-My main programming language is Python, but I want to learn other languages like Dart or C++.
-After 9-10 hours in school, I spend my free time watching YouTube videos about coding or I create my own projects.
-For some time I was also very interested in cryptocurrency, I learned how it works, but after I discovered Flutter I was slowly losing interest in it.
-I am curious about future technology and keen to learn about it and be part of it!
+I'm Jakub, an 18-year-old coding enthusiast with a passion for Flutter and mobile app development.
+From Python to Dart, I've always been eager to learn and create.
+After school, you'll find me coding or watching tutorials to level up my skills.
+Flutter has been a game-changer for me, allowing me to turn ideas into beautiful, cross-platform apps.
+My latest project, Outwork, helps users track routines, manage projects, and stay motivated with AI support.
+I'm excited about the future of tech and can't wait to be part of it!

 * 🖥️  See my portfolio [here](http://https://jakubsochacki06.github.io/website/)
 * ✉️  You can contact me at [jakubsochacki06@gmail.com](mailto:jakubsochacki06@gmail.com)